cloudflare/cloudflare-docs/products/pages/src/content/platform/functions.md

 ![ENV-Binding](ENV-functions.png)

-## Adding Environment variable locally
+## Adding environment variables locally

-When developing in your local environment, functions offers you a way to use your enviroment varibles with `context.env` you can access environment varibles on build by adding a binding to your run command like `npx wrangler pages dev dist --binding ENV_NAME=\"ENV_VALUE"`.
+When developing in your local environment, Functions offers you a way to use your environment variables with `context.env`.
+Access environment variables on your build by adding a binding to your run command like `npx wrangler pages dev dist --binding ENV_NAME=\"ENV_VALUE"`.
 This allows you to then access the ENV_VALUE in your component by using `env.ENV_NAME`.

 For example, you can connect [Sentry](https://www.sentry.io/) to your application middleware using [Toucan js](https://github.com/robertcepa/toucan-js) and access your dsn in your component.